-factory tab: access the factory library of presets

-user tab: access the user presets

-save tab: save your current preset into the user preset memory factory tab
+navigation tab : access your presets library playlist tab : access your playlists save tab : save your current preset navigation tab

-The 'factory' tab displays all the factory presets available in alphabetical order.
+The 'navigation' tab displays all the sound presets that are available on Osmose in alphabetical order.
 The currently loaded preset is highlighted in green and also displayed as a big gray watermark in the background.

 Turn the right-most Vaue Encoder to select another preset.
-You need to push the Encoder to actually load it.
+You need to push the Encoder to actually load the preset.
 You can also step through the current preset list with the dedicated Preset Buttons.